Industry Insights

 • 25-35% reduction in no-show rates

-• Measurable increase in reactivated patients who had gone dormant
+• Measurable increase in reactivated clients who had gone dormant

-When practices analyze feedback specifically around treatment decisions, clear patterns emerge:
+When practices analyze feedback specifically around scheduling and front-desk interactions, clear patterns emerge:

-By analyzing patterns in patient feedback, dental practices can reshape how they present treatment recommendations.
+By analyzing patterns in client feedback, dental practices can reshape how they handle scheduling, billing, and recall communication.
 Effective changes include:

-• Written summaries: Sending patients a clear, jargon-free summary of their recommended treatment after the visit, giving them time to process and ask questions
+• Plain-language billing: Sending a clear, jargon-free summary of what the visit cost and what insurance covered, giving clients time to process and ask questions

-• Follow-up timing: Using feedback data to determine the optimal window for follow-up calls about pending treatment decisions
+• Follow-up timing: Using feedback data to determine the optimal window for recall reminder messages

-Acquiring a new dental patient costs 5-7 times more than retaining an existing one.
-Feedback-driven loyalty programs turn satisfied patients into practice advocates.
+Acquiring a new dental client costs 5-7 times more than retaining an existing one.
+Feedback-driven loyalty programs turn satisfied clients into practice advocates.

 The Loyalty Loop